The subtle statistics of the distance ladder: On the distance prior and selection effects: Introduction

 \section{Introduction}

 A key goal of modern cosmology is to infer accurate distances.
 The distance--redshift relation (or Hubble diagram) describes the present-day expansion rate $H_0$ and the low-$z$ deceleration parameter $q_0$.
 Measuring the Hubble diagram precisely is particularly pressing in light of the ``Hubble tension'' \citep{Valentino_2025}, a $\ga 5\sigma$ mismatch between $H_0$ inferred from the local distance ladder---specifically the \emph{Supernovae and H0 for the Equation of State} pipeline (SH0ES;~\citealt{Riess_2022,Breuval_2024})---versus that reconstructed assuming $\Lambda$CDM from the Cosmic Microwave Background (CMB) anisotropies as measured by the \textit{Planck} satellite~\citep{Planck_2020_cosmo, Tristram_2024} or from the ground \citep{Calabrese_2025, Camphuis_2025}.
-The distance--redshift relation can also be used to distinguish between competing gravitational or cosmological models~\citep{Anton_Clifton, Stiskalek_2025_void}, measure velocity flows and hence the cosmography of the local Universe~\citep{Dupuy_Courtois}, infer the local growth rate of structure~\citep{VFO}, and test the Cosmological Principle~\citep{Watkins}.
+The distance--redshift relation can also be used to distinguish between competing gravitational or cosmological models~\citep{H0_F5, Anton_Clifton, Stiskalek_2025_void}, measure velocity flows and hence the cosmography of the local Universe~\citep{Dupuy_Courtois}, infer the local growth rate of structure~\citep{VFO}, and test the Cosmological Principle~\citep{Watkins,Stiskalek_anisotropy,Yasin}.

-This paper focuses on two distinct but interrelated intricacies in the statistics of the distance ladder: the priors imposed on galaxies' distances and the modelling of selection effects.
-We will show these to have a potentially significant impact on derived quantities such as the Hubble constant, such that inappropriate modelling choices can lead to significant biases.
+This paper focuses on two distinct but interrelated intricacies in the statistics of the distance ladder: the priors imposed on galaxy distances and the modelling of selection effects.
+We will show these to have a potentially significant impact on inferred quantities like $H_0$, such that inappropriate modelling can lead to significant biases.
 These issues must therefore be carefully addressed in distance-ladder pipelines for precise constraints to be accurate.

-Distances cannot be measured directly.
-They must be inferred as (latent) model parameters given observables pertaining to them.
-These typically relate to ``standard candles'' or ``standard rulers'', astrophysical objects whose absolute brightness or length scale can be calibrated.
-In conjunction with a measured relative brightness (flux) or scale (angular size), this enables inference of distances to the objects.